Check out the conference schedule for the Latinx Leads conference.

 Workshop Title: Your Resume, Interview and Everything in Between

 Description: You are graduating soon and will begin your career path.
 For many of us, we enter the world of corporate America with little guidance on where and how to begin.
 This presentation shares best practices to improve your resume, prepare for the job interview, and what to do next.
 Freddy Melendez is a sales and marketing professional with over 10 years of experience in the Public Relations, Travel & Hospitality, and SaaS industries.
 He has worked for small-to-medium sized companies, international businesses, and Fortune 5000 businesses.

-3:00pm – 4:00pm CST
+3:00pm – 4:00pm EST

-2:00pm – 3:00pm MST
+2:00pm – 3:00pm CST

-1:00pm – 2:00pm PST
+1:00pm – 2:00pm MST

-Workshop Title: Developing a Campus Action Plan
+Workshop Title: Campus Action Plan

-Presenter: Latinx Leads Facilitation Team
+Presenter: Latinx Leads Conference Team

-Description: In the culminating activity of the 2021Latinx Leads Virtual Conference, students and advisors will meet in their campus groups, select the first campus issue they plan to address when they return to school and brainstorm action steps to begin to implement their plan.
+Description: In the culminating activity of Latinx Leads 2022, students and advisors will meet in breakout rooms with their respective campus groups, select the first campus issue they plan to address and brainstorm action steps to begin to implement their plan.
 Campus groups will present their action plans to each other to permit sharing of ideas across campuses.